 Lush Shampoo Bar

-Alfonso loves this affordable shampoo bar, which promotes volume, for its natural ingredients like clove, cinnamon, peppermint and rosemary, which “not only stimulate your scalp and roots but they also promote shiny and soft hair,” she said.
-Plus, its environmentally friendly bar form means less plastic ending up in the trash.
+Alfonso loves this affordable volumizing shampoo bar for its natural ingredients like clove, cinnamon, peppermint and rosemary. “[These ingredients] not only stimulate your scalp and roots, but they also promote shiny and soft hair,” she says.
+Plus, its bar formulation means less plastic ending up in the trash.

 Odele Volumizing Shampoo

 I have fine, curly hair and have been searching for a shampoo that will hydrate my hair while keeping it from looking oily.
-I purchased this Odele shampoo after trichologist Taylor Rose recommended it to me while I was writing Select’s guide to the best drugstore shampoos.
-It’s been a real game-changer.
-The shampoo makes my hair feel cleansed and nourished without stripping it of too much oil.
+I purchased this Odele shampoo after trichologist Taylor Rose recommended it to me as I wrote Select’s guide to the best drugstore shampoos.
+It’s been a real game-changer: The shampoo makes my hair feel cleansed and nourished without stripping it of too much oil.
 My curls end up bouncy and free, rather than weighed down, too.
-Plus, it’s only $12 but feels salon-quality.
+It’s only $12, but it feels high-end.

 What to know about fine hair shampoos

-Shoppers looking for a quality fine hair shampoo should avoid “moisturizing or smoothing products as they tend to be formulated with ingredients that can weigh the hair down,” said Caspara.
-Instead, “opt for gentle cleansers and lightweight conditioners that aren’t trying to oversell on the moisturizing capability,” she added.
+When shopping for a quality fine hair shampoo, avoid moisturizing or smoothing products because they tend to have ingredients that can weigh the hair down, says Caspara.
+Instead, “opt for gentle cleansers and lightweight conditioners that aren’t trying to oversell on the moisturizing capability,” she says.
 Ingredients are typically listed in proportion, so if heavy oils like avocado or shea butter appear amongst the first few ingredients, fine-haired shoppers beware.

-Buyers should also be aware of shampoo labels that may conflate “fine” hair with “thin” hair, when they’re two completely different things, said Timothy Aylward.
+Buyers should also be aware of shampoo labels that may conflate “fine” hair with “thin” hair, when they’re two completely different things, says Aylward.
 (If you’re experiencing hair loss, consult our guide to the best shampoo for thinning hair).
-The term “thin” refers to the number of hairs per square inch, while “fine” refers to the diameter of each individual hair,” he said.
-“Think of it as the number of trees per acre versus the size of each tree.”
-That said, “the thinner and finer the hair, the more sensitive the scalp is as it lacks the same protection and coverage thicker hair provides,” said Caspara.
+The term “thin” refers to the number of hairs per square inch, while “fine” refers to the diameter of each individual hair, according to our experts “Think of it as the number of trees per acre versus the size of each tree,” says Aylward.
+That said, “the thinner and finer the hair, the more sensitive the scalp is as it lacks the same protection and coverage thicker hair provides,” says Caspara.

 How to shop for a fine hair shampoo